Finding Debt Relief in Dallas Is Now Simpler With Recovery Law Group

 No, only dischargeable debts such as utility and medical bills, credit card loans and personal loans can be wiped out with bankruptcy.
 You may have to manage your non-dischargeable debts such as child support and alimony through the Chapter 13 repayment plan.

 Your alternative options to bankruptcy

-If you do not want to file for bankruptcy or do not otherwise qualify for it, our expert attorneys in Dallas, Fort Worth, Denton, Plano, Weatherford, Granbury and other nearby areas in Texas can help in debt consolidation, restructuring your loans and negotiate with your creditors to decrease your debt liabilities.
+If you do not want to file for bankruptcy or do not otherwise qualify for it, our bankruptcy attorneys in Dallas, Fort Worth, Denton, Plano, Weatherford, Granbury and other nearby areas in Texas can help in debt consolidation, restructuring your loans and negotiate with your creditors to decrease your debt liabilities.